 If the committee asks for changes, the student incorporates the suggestions of the committee members.
 The student, in collaboration with his/her committee, will then set the date and time for the Oral Defense meeting.
 The student must submit the Approved Draft in the format preferred by each reader (paper or electronic) to each member of the Chair two weeks prior to the date of the Oral Defense.
-In those cases in which the student wishes to participate in the upcoming May graduation, the Oral Defense meeting must take place prior to April 5th, or the first Friday in April, whichever is later.
+In those cases, in which the student wishes to participate in the upcoming May graduation, the Oral Defense meeting must take place prior March 15.
 Because of the time needed for notification of graduation to the Board of Trustees, for changes to the graduation program, robes/hoods ordered, etc., no exceptions are made to this deadline.
 Students who do not meet this date will need to defend their manuscript on a delayed time schedule that does not allow them to "walk" in the current year's May graduation ceremony.